-Head & neck cancer comprises several different malignant tumors that develop in throat, larynx, nasal cavity, sinuses, lips, or mouth.
+Head & neck cancer comprises several different malignant tumors that develop in the throat, larynx, nasal cavity, sinuses, lips, or mouth.
 Patients with refractory H&N cancer have poor prognosis, with response rates being less than 40% for chemotherapy and less than 20% for newer immunotherapies.
-Cure rates remain poor also with irradiation or salvage surgery.
+Cure rates also remain poor with irradiation or salvage surgery.

-Interstitial photodynamic therapy (iPDT) is a promising treatment for H&N cancer where optical fibers are placed within the target tumor to deliver deep intratumoral illumination for bulky disease.
+Interstitial photodynamic therapy (iPDT) is a promising treatment for H&N cancer where optical fibers are placed within the target tumor to deliver deep intratumoral illumination for bulky diseases.
 It is approved in Europe for palliation of patients with advanced, refractory H&N cancer using temoporfin as a photosensitizer, while Photofrin® has been approved for other indications in USA and is being studied for H&N cancer.
 However, optimal light irradiance and the contribution of light-induced tissue heating to tumor response are poorly understood aspects of iPDT.
 The aim of this study was to optimize these important light delivery parameters for H&N cancer.

 In vivo experiments consisted of test subjects with murine squamous cell carcinoma tumors being treated with either a single 2 cm long cylindrical diffuser or two diffusers inside transparent catheter(s) inserted into the tumor.
 Cylindrical diffuser fibers were connected to Modulight ML6500 laser at 630 nm delivering 60-400 mW/cm irradiance and 100 J/cm2 fluence (1-fiber illumination) or 60-150 mW/cm and 540 J/cm (2-fiber illumination).
 The temperature changes during illumination were assessed by magnetic resonance thermometry and the cure rates were compared between Photofrin® PDT and light-induced tissue heating (no photosensitizer).

-Study results with setting described above were used to design an iPDT pilot study in larger test subjects with H&N tumors comparable in size and location to clinical setting.
+Study results with the setting described above were used to design an iPDT pilot study in larger test subjects with H&N tumors comparable in size and location to the clinical setting.
 Since the tumor volumes were >8-10 times larger than in the setting in smaller subjects, 6 illumination fibers delivering irradiance of 200-250 mW/cm were used for each tumor.
 Image-based treatment planning was used to guide the placement of the cylindrical diffusers inside the tumor.